Description

 Potting mixture, also known as potting soil or potting compost, is a type of soilless growing medium used for container gardening.
 It typically consists of a blend of organic and inorganic materials that provide good drainage, aeration, and nutrient-holding capacity.

-The exact composition of a potting mix can vary depending on the plants being grown and the growing conditions, but a typical mix might include:
+The exact composition of a potting mix can vary depending on the plants being grown and the growing conditions,

 - Peat moss or coir: These materials are used as the base for the mix because they provide good water retention and aeration.